Academic Teaching Philosophy

 Movement Based Learning

 Teaching children the art of movement at a young age has been linked to visual thinking, problem solving, creativity and social development.
 Studies have shown that the amount of movement and exercise a person engages in directly affects the size and memory capacity of their hippocampi.
 The hippocampus is an area of the brain primarily associated with memory and learning.
 For these reasons, we have incorporated a strong gross motor aspect into all classes at The Camus Preschool.
 Students participate in daily movement within our gymnastics facility, making full use of all 8,000 square feet, as well as daily outdoor recess.
-Weekly, students take part in formal gymnastics, sports conditioning and swimming classes.
+Weekly, students take part in formal gymnastics and sports conditioning.
 In addition, our teachers are trained on specific approaches to integrating movement into circle time and transitions.
 Researchers James Pollatschek and Frank Hagen report that “children engaged in daily physical education show superior motor fitness, academic performance and attitude towards school as compared to their counterparts who do not participate in daily physical education.